-Maisha Simmons, MPA, is a program officer focusing on strengthening vulnerable children and families.
+Maisha Simmons, MPA, is a senior program officer focusing on strengthening vulnerable children and families.
 She is responsible for coordinating a variety of programs working toward violence prevention and healthy equity, including Forward Promise, the Foundation’s $9.5 million initiative that aims to improve the health of middle school- and high school-aged boys and young men of color, as well as their opportunities for success in school, work and life.

 Simmons joined the Robert Wood Johnson Foundation in 2008 as a program associate working to support advocacy efforts to combat childhood obesity.
 She then became a program officer focusing on creating opportunities for better health by investing in health where it starts—in our homes, schools and jobs.
 Throughout her work at the Foundation, her aim has always been to “keeps communities in the picture.”